ricardo12377/clientsControl_NextJS_FireBase_TypeScript/README.md

 </h5>

-<h1>CLIENTS MANAGMENT</div>
+<h1>CLIENTS MANAGMENT</h1>

-The propose of this application is create a painel to control a business clients with FireBase backend, NextJS and TypeScript.
+<em>The propose of this application is create a painel to control a business clients with FireBase backend, NextJS and TypeScript.</em>